 1. Religious Zeal and Papal Authority

 At the heart of the Crusades was a fervent religious zeal that permeated medieval Europe.
 The concept of holy war, although not entirely new, gained significant traction with the rise of papal authority.
-Pope Urban II's call to arms at the Council of Clermont in 1095 is often cited as the catalyst for the First Crusade.
+Day to day, pope Urban II's call to arms at the Council of Clermont in 1095 is often cited as the catalyst for the First Crusade.
 His impassioned speech appealed to the religious sentiments of the European populace, promising remission of sins for those who participated in the liberation of the Holy Land.

 2. Political Instability and Expansionist Ambitions